tokenika/eosForWindows/CartmanBlog/EosForWindows/EosForWindowsPublished.md

+If you are a Windows C++ developer and MS Visual Studio is your favorite IDE, you might wonder if it's possible to have the EOS code compiled directly on Windows.

 We have made several attempts with Windows C++ compilers, but to no avail.
 The main problem is that, while the EOS code is branched with the `WIN32` flag, unfortunately it's been done inconsistently.
 Also, Windows *Clang* compiler behaves differently than its Unix counterpart - it seems to be more restrictive.
 For example expressions like `std::move(u8"env")` are invalid in Windows.

 However, we've come up with an alternative solution: [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) combined with [Visual Studio Code](https://code.visualstudio.com/) IDE.
 As you'll see this approach works even better than having the code compiled directly in Windows.